Daniel Johnson Jr.

-Daniel Johnson Jr. (born December 24, 1944) is a former Canadian politician.
+Francis Daniel Johnson Jr. (born December 24, 1944) is a former Canadian politician.
 He was a member of the Liberal Party of Quebec and was the 25th premier of Quebec for nine months in 1994 until his party's defeat in the provincial general election.

 Life and career

 Johnson was born in Montreal, Quebec.
 He is the son of Reine Gagné and Daniel Johnson Sr., who had been the Premier of Quebec from 1966 to his death in 1968, as the leader of the Union Nationale, a conservative political party.
 His brother is Pierre-Marc Johnson, Parti Québécois leader from 1985 to 1987 and Premier of Quebec from October 3 to December 12, 1985.

 Johnson received his Bachelor of Laws degree from the Université de Montréal in 1966.
 He also received LL.M. and Ph.D. degrees from the University College London in 1968 and 1971 respectively, as well as a Master of Business Administration from the Harvard Business School in 1973.
 Johnson immediately began his career in the business world and worked for Power Corporation of Canada from 1973 to 1981.
 He served as the Vice-President of Power Corp. from 1978 to 1981.
 During that period, Daniel Johnson was active in the Montreal community, acting as Vice-president of the Montreal Chamber of Commerce, and sat on other non-profit boards, such as the Montreal Heart Institute and the Grands Ballets Canadiens.